 UNHCR - Guidelines on international protection: Gender-related persecution

-This document outlines legal interpretative guidance for governments, legal practitioners, decision-makers and the judiciary, carrying out refugee determination in the field.
+Outlines legal interpretative guidance for governments, legal practitioners, decision-makers and the judiciary, carrying out refugee determination in the field.

 Immigration and Refugee Board of Canada: Chairperson Guideline 4: Gender Considerations in Proceedings Before the Immigration and Refugee Board